johannesc/mspa-wifi/README.md

 device you probably need to add the ESPHome integration first.

 For more information see [Connecting your device to Home Assistant](https://esphome.io/guides/getting_started_hassio.html#connecting-your-device-to-home-assistant).

+## If you don't have Home Assistant

+Make sure to add `reboot_timeout: 0s` to the `mspa-wifi.yaml` to prevent it from rebooting every 15 minutes.

 ## Modifying your Remote